Awake (Once Upon a Time): In Neverland

-In Storybrooke (Present Day)
+In Storybrooke

 As a concerned David fears for Emma's future (her hand continues to be shaky, and even Henry is worried), he comes to the conclusion that it's time to end the split sleeping Curse he and Snow has been under to support their daughter in her final battle.
 The Charmings plead with Regina to use the potion she has been testing out.
 Later on, Snow watches Regina and Zelena concoct the potion from a cauldron.
 Regina and Zelena then take their split hearts, dip them in the cauldron so the Curse can disappear, and place it back in their chests, but it turns out that The Evil Queen had it fail-safe, making it impossible for Regina to undo, causing Snow and David to both face the possibility that they will fall asleep under the Curse permanently by the end of that day.
 Hours later, as David reads a message from Snow, he notices the pixie flower from their past on the screen.
 Although he believes it can help them break the Curse, Zelena comments that the flowers bloom when great evil is present.

 As expected, the Black Fairy has arrived to pay Gold, and his wife Belle, a visit at the Pawn Shop.
 When she says that Gideon won't be leaving her (also implying that he had no choice in helping her), Gold challenges her and takes out a potion, but before he can use it on her, the Black Fairy teleports the Dark One's Dagger into her hand and commands him to stop.
 She mocks him, telling him that his efforts are futile since she practically invented Dark Magic (this implies that she is over 563 years old, since Nimue became the first Dark One more than 533 years earlier).
 She returns the Dagger to Gold, saying that she won't force him to join her, but that he will do so willingly.
 In response, Gold tells her he would never join her, but she tells him that he will change his mind when he sees the Darkness she will bring, and that then, they could be the family that they "were always meant to be".
 Then, the Black Fairy teleports herself away with Gideon.